You’ve read the recaps, at long last, it’s here: The Oakland Marathon!

 I’d kind of forgotten how sore I can be after a road race.

-Nothing a few session with the foam roller won’t cure.
+Nothing a few sessions with the foam roller won’t cure.

 Did I Meet My Goals?